-5 Note: Correctional Agencies and County SSDs are strongly encouraged to adopt these best practices but they are not required to do so in order to receive PATH JI Round 2 funding.
+&lt;sup>5 Note: Correctional Agencies and County SSDs are strongly encouraged to adopt these best practices but they are not required to do so in order to receive PATH JI Round 2 funding.

-- Plan to support collaboration with County SSDs, community-based organizations, or other correctional agencies facilitating Medi-Cal application and unsuspension processes; - Plan to support collaboration with local MCPs and County Behavioral Health Agencies to ensure alignment and understanding of new pre-release enrollment and unsuspension processes, including letters of support from the local County Behavioral Health Agency and at least one MCP; and, - Description of sustainability plan.
+- Amount of funding requested, including completed budget templates from the correctional agency and the County SSD, and justification for why funds are needed; - High-level plan describing how applicant will implement or refine each of the operational criteria described in the 'operational criteria' section above; - Plan to support collaboration with County SSDs, community-based organizations, or other correctional agencies facilitating Medi-Cal application and unsuspension processes; - Plan to support collaboration with local MCPs and County Behavioral Health Agencies to ensure alignment and understanding of new pre-release enrollment and unsuspension processes, including letters of support from the local County Behavioral Health Agency and at least one MCP; and, - Description of a sustainability plan.

-Applications will be reviewed by a third party administrator (TPA) contracted by DHCS for completeness and accuracy and to ensure that intended uses of funding are permissible.
+Applications will be reviewed by a third-party administrator (TPA) contracted by DHCS for completeness and accuracy and to ensure that intended uses of funding are permissible.
 The TPA will recommend applications for funding to DHCS within 30 days of receipt.
 DHCS will ultimately approve applications upon receipt from the TPA and will notify applicants of awards via email.
 If DHCS or the TPA identify issues or questions related to applications, they may reach out to applicants via email to seek additional information.
 If applications are not approved or are pending additional information, then DHCS or the TPA will respond in writing and will describe specific reasons for denial of the application or the specific information required to continue reviewing the application.
 In these cases, applicants will have 30 days to address issues flagged by DHCS or the TPA and resubmit applications for approval.
 Additional details regarding the application submission process will be released at a later date.